wp-plugins/ciusan-simple-statistics/Readme.txt

 == Installation ==

-1. Upload `ciusan-simple-statistics` folder to the `/wp-content/plugins/` directory.
+1. Upload 'ciusan-simple-statistics' folder to the '/wp-content/plugins/' directory.
-2. Activate the plugin through the `Plugins` menu in WordPress.
+2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Go to widget then drag and drop the ` Ciusan Simple Statistics` widget.

 == Screenshots ==